TargetSolutions/slate/source/index.html.md

-label|	The text appearing on the label|	string color|	The background color of the label|	RGB hex text_color|	The text color of the label|	RGB hex position|	Relative position of shifts with this label|	integer
+label|	The text appearing on the label|	string color|	The background color of the label|	RGB hex text_color|	The text color of the label|	RGB hex position|	Relative CrewScheduler position order of this label|	integer

 ## GET /labels/{id}